 The Attention Economy

-If you’ve ever spent time in a really poor country or with people who grew up in awful poverty, you’ll notice how much they talk about food — their favorite foods, what they’re going to eat this weekend, how they like this and don’t like that, and so on.
+If you’ve ever spent time in a really poor country or with people who grew up in awful poverty, you’ll notice how much they talk about food—their favorite foods, what they’re going to eat this weekend, how they like this and don’t like that, and so on.

 For most of human history, the big economic scarcity in the world was land.
 There was a limited amount of productive land, therefore there was a limited amount of food.
 And because there was a limited amount of food, most day-to-day economic concerns and political squabbles involved land.
 Most people spent their lives contemplating what land they were going to work, what they were going to grow, what kind of harvest to expect, and so on.
-Food was always on the top of people’s mind.9
+Food was always at the top of people’s mind.9

 Then, in the 20th century, there was more being produced than any one person would ever need or could ever purchase.
 The new scarcity in society was no longer labor or land, the scarcity was now knowledge.
 People had so many choices of what to purchase with their hard-earned money, but they didn’t know what to purchase.
 Thus, people spent most of their day-to-day existence trying to figure out what the best toothpaste was, what a toaster oven could do, how to spend their bonus money over the holidays and so on.
 The fields of advertising and marketing were invented and came to dominate society, as they were the means of disseminating the information people needed to allocate their resources appropriately.

 Still with me?
-Because this is where the internet and smartphones have fucked everything up — or, ahem, where they’ve “disrupted” everything.
+Because this is where the internet and smartphones have fucked everything up—or, ahem, where they’ve “disrupted” everything.

 With the advent of the internet, the primary scarcity in society is no longer information.
 In fact, there is now more information than any of us could possibly know what to do with.
 If you want to know about a new product, you can have the Wikipedia article and 500 Amazon reviews up within 10 seconds.
 If you want a refresher on the process of photosynthesis, you can have it figured out within a few minutes.
 If you need to know every actor Kevin Spacey has ever worked with, you can figure it out in mere seconds.